- Common name: Grizzly Bear

 - Grizzly Bears were an important part of the culture of Yukon Indigenous Peoples prior to European contact.
 Many hunted them, used their claws and skins in ceremony and wove the Grizzly Bear into their dances, myths and legends.

 - Bears are a major consideration for all Yukoners when going outdoors, staying at a cabin or camping for the weekend.
-Bear spray should be carried even close to the city, as bears are found in a variety of habitats.
+Carry bear spray even close to the city, as bears are found in a variety of habitats.

-- All garbage and food waste should be kept in a secure manner or bears will be attracted by the possibility of a free meal.
+- Keep all garbage and food waste in a secure way or bears will be attracted by the possibility of a free meal.